-- A Council disability focal person has been appointed ensuring change happens. - The Council budget now allocates funding towards health and education services for people with disabilities. - Modifications have been made to the Council hall and market to accommodate wheelchair users. - All Council-approved new buildings now need to consider accessibility - Council volunteers are trained to identify and refer people with disabilities to appropriate services.
+- A Council disability focal person has been appointed ensuring change happens. - The Council budget now allocates funding towards health and education services for people with disabilities. - Council hall and market to accommodate wheelchair users. - All Council-approved new buildings now need to consider accessibility - Council volunteers are trained to identify and refer people with disabilities to appropriate services.